ASchneidman/odml_labs/lab7/lab6_projects.md

 5. What were the contributions of each group member towards all of the above?

+All group members met with the course staff to discuss the above.

 3: Next steps
 ----
 1. Are you making sufficient progress towards completing your final project?
 Explain why or why not.
 If not, please report how you plan to change the scope and/or focus of your project accordingly.

+We are making sufficient progress towards completing the project.
+We've already implemented random projections, determined how we will compare performance, and added random projections to the Rezemblyzer pipeline.

-2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?
+3. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?

+Our next steps are exploring the impact of different hashing functions and different bit widths.
+We will also start implementing bnechmarking code for testing different parameters (bit widths, projection sizes, sampling frequency, etc).

-3. How will each group member contribute towards those steps?
+5. How will each group member contribute towards those steps?

+Alex will work on integrating these new methods into the pipleine, Bassam will work on looking at different sizes of hash functions, Navya will work on benchmarking code.